jondea/maths.html/README.md

 ### Maths page
 http://www.maths.manchester.ac.uk/~username

-First ssh into your vummath account
+Access your vummath account somehow
 ```bash
 ssh username@vummath.maths.manchester.ac.uk
 ```
+and put any files in `public_html`.

+You can use ftp or scp to move files across.

 Note: your landing page must be called `index.html`.